amine177/Comtrend-AR-5310-shell-escape/README.md

 telnetd:error:497.862:processInput:490:unrecognized command $
 ```

-Here i came to the conclusion that invoking a command with $( subcommand ) as argument would
+Here I came to the conclusion that invoking a command with $( subcommand ) as argument would
 give an obvious shell
 ```
 > ping $( sh )